 Pastoral Care Ministry

 The Institution aims at giving holistic care to all patients and provides a spiritual atmosphere to all who enter here.
 Keeping its motto ‘Heal and Comfort’ in the forefront, the spiritual and pastoral aspect of the healing ministry is given due importance.
 With the active involvement of all the priests in the campus, and cooperation from the Sisters of Charity, Helpers of Mount Rosary and the Hostel Wardens, the spiritual and pastoral care ministry is carried out effectively and ardently.
-The Spiritual and Pastoral Care Unit consisted of Rev. Fr Felix Monteiro, Rev. Fr Melwyn D’Souza and Rev. Fr George D’Souza, OFM, Cap.
+The Spiritual and Pastoral Care Unit consists of Rev. Fr Felix Monteiro and Rev. Fr George D’Souza, OFM, Cap.

 Fr Felix Monteiro